Mike Yardley's definitive guide to shotgun choke - which explains what it is, what it does and how it affects your shooting

-Shotgun choke is the constriction at the muzzle end of the gun that tightens the pattern of pellets.
+So what is shotgun choke?
+Put simply, it is the constriction at the muzzle end of the gun that tightens the pattern of pellets.
 In an average cartridge there are approximately 300 pellets, so how wide the shot pattern or how restricted is a matter than will make all the difference to your shooting.

-There is no need to become neurotic about shotgun choke, even though some people do.
-What is most important is that regular misses in the field are rarely down to choke.
+Regular misses in the field are rarely down to choke.
 The cause is far more likely to be the direction the barrels are pointing.

-You should take your gun to a pattern plate (or improvise one with paper or card sheets and a suitable frame and safe back-drop) and shoot it at different ranges – 20yd, 30yd and 40yd – using the cartridge you prefer.
+Take your gun to a pattern plate (or improvise one with paper or card sheets and a suitable frame and safe back-drop) and shoot it at different ranges – 20yd, 30yd and 40yd – using the cartridge you prefer.
 You hope to see an even pattern without too many clusters, gaps or excessive central concentration.

 If there are holes a bird could fly through – a 5in circle test is sometimes applied – or if the pattern is obviously too tight, your shotgun and its chokes may be working against you.